EnsembleUI/ensemble_docs/pages/GraphQL/mutations.md

       query:  'mutation {insert_profiles_one(object: {name: "chad", id: 24}) {id name}}'
 ```

 This GraphQL API runs on Hasura's platform.
-To execute a mutation, we submit a POST request to the appropriate URL with the necessary headers.
-The request body contains information about the type of operation (mutation in this case), the specific method for performing the mutation
-(matching the server's method name), input values for the data being inserted, and the desired fields to be returned in the response.
+To execute a mutation, we submit a POST request to the appropriate URL with the necessary headers.The request body contains information about the type of operation (mutation in this case), the specific method for performing the mutation (matching the server's method name), input values for the data being inserted, and the desired fields to be returned in the response.

 ## Deleting a record